bradleyjay/datadog_test/datadog/answers.md

 ##### Step 3: Configure the Environment

 Specifying a custom environment will allow all traces run through the APM to be grouped via an environment tag.
-To do that, I'll override the default env tag used by the trace Agent in the Agent config file.
-In the ```datadog.yaml```, I've uncommented then specified the environment as "pre-prod" with:
+To do that, I overrode the default env tag used by the trace Agent in the Agent config file.
+In ```datadog.yaml```, I've uncommented then specified the environment as "pre-prod" with:

     apm_config:
       env: pre-prod